maphew/zadam-trilium-wiki/Sharing.md

 ### Other options

 * if a note has `#shareRaw` label, the note will be shared raw, without HTML wrapper
+* if a note has `#shareDisallowRobotIndexing` label, it will carry `<meta name="robots" content="noindex,follow" />` meta tag and `X-Robots-Tag: noindex` header, which will advise crawlers to skip this page

 ## Limitations